elisabethirgens/booster2024-git-workshop/stuff/index.md

 <h2>Ny endring</h2>

-really! go forth, change things and make a mess!
+really. go forth, change things and make a mess.

 but in case you find it easier to goof around somewhere explicitly marked playground